Malley1/Wavelets-pycwt-wrapper/README.md

 # Wavelets
-Go-to repository for wavelet analysis code.
+Go-to repository for wavelet analysis code (basically a wrapper for `pycwt`).

 Requires `pycwt` and `Python 3.8` or higher.